 Screenings and Awards

-Bend or Break is scheduled to premiere at the 2020 Beverly Hills Film Festival Festival in Los Angeles, California.
+Bend or Break was scheduled to premiere at the 2020 Beverly Hills Film Festival Festival in Los Angeles, California, but the festivals was postponed due to the pandemic.
+All listings are Official Selections unless otherwise noted.

-Raw Science Film Festival, Los Angeles, California, and Costa Rica, Finalist
+Raw Science Film Festival, Los Angeles, California, Winner Jury Award Animation

 SHORT PRODUCTION CREDITS